#1 Alternative to Meta Workplace.

 But HR and employees alike can get the two terms confused, so let's clarify the difference between an anonymous vs. confidential survey:

-- Confidential means the responses will be kept private, as in, only those authorized within the organization to view the data can view it.
+• Confidential means the responses will be kept private, as in, only those authorized within the organisation to view the data can view it.
 That might be the HR team or select executives, but the data will not be shared publicly, such as in a company blog post.

 Something to keep in mind, though: Anonymity can be tough to guarantee.
 Even if a survey is anonymous, as in, it doesn’t collect participant names or job titles, their identity could still be deduced by their answers, especially on a small team.